tatertot/dva-team-129/README.md

                 DropDown.js
 ```

+The rational for using React for this project was to be able to facilitate state management and to easily pass
+the data around to different components to make interactivity and re-usability easier.
+The challenge was figuring
+who should have control of DOM, D3 or React.

 ### Setting Up Local Environment of the Web Site

 In your terminal clone this repo to your local environment.

 ```
 git clone https://github.com/tatertot/dva-team-129.git

 ```

 Go the to `dva-team-129` folder in your terminal and enter

 ```
 npm start

 ```

 This should install all the project dependencies in the `package.json` file and open up a web browser with the site.

+* Team 129 *

+This project was made for the Data Visual & Analytics course at Georgia Tech.

+Jessica Zhang
+Dan Siddall
+Marissa Marquez
+Scott Hill
+Arun Kasaranen

 === Bootstrapping a React App Original Documentation ===